 This only takes a few minutes.
 You will know you're getting there when the pudding coats a spoon.

-5- Remove from the heat and add chocolate chunks, coconut oil, and vanilla extract.
+5- Remove from the heat and add chocolate chips and vanilla extract.

 Whisk until smooth.